Claude runtime authorization

 Validate before executing

 Call veto.guard() in your tool_use handler.
 Check the decision.
 Execute only if allowed.
-The model, your prompts, and your agent loop stay untouched.
+The model, your prompts, and your model and prompt wiring stay outside the policy surface.

 What Veto covers for Claude agents